collectivenectar/soundslip/README.md

 I love sites like freesound.org and picking up sample packs and instruments for my own music production, so I decided to make a sound sharing app, starting with a basic server, then eventually shooting for an IPFS pinned version.

+#NOTE: With an eye towards a more serverless application, this app and the maintenance for it is being shifted to another repository with the same project purpose.
+All code is being commented just for quick explanations, and otherwise the majority of development on this idea will be taking place at [NextJS-Soundslip](https://github.com/collectivenectar/nextjs-soundslip).
+I will likely be using some code from this frontend solution to save time solving the same problems all over again.

 # MVP features:

 1) Each user has the option to upload audio files as 'public' or 'private' - to share or keep access restricted.